simonpedrogonzalez/pyscan/README.md

 max_subgrid = pyscan.max_subgrid_convex(grid, prec, disc_f, max_area)
 ```

 Allows for specifying a maximum area for the subgrid, useful when the interest is in smaller anomalies or when computational resources are limited.
+Usage example [here](https://github.com/simonpedrogonzalez/pyscan-stats-resources/blob/master/examples_with_data/AreaLimitedGridScanning.py).
 The implementation uses a sliding window version of Kadane's algorithm.

 # General Improvements